joshea628/Allocation-of-Government-Resources-during-COVID-and-its-Effect-in-Colorado/README.md

 - Drop NonProfit columns
 - Isolate answered Ethnicities
+- Merge in Zip Code/County data so I could group the data by County
+- Only include 2018 from the US Census data

 After eliminating the rows with an unanswered ethnicity and the other data cleaning steps listed above: